mariobgallardo/house_rocket_project/README.md

 ### 1.4.
 Business Assumptions:
 Considering the business understanding during the exploratory data analysis, some assumptions were considered in order to create a few insights.
 The assumptions are listed bellow:

-* Values (11 and 33) on column bathrooms were considered outliers, adjusting their values on properties with similar square foot living.
+* Values (11 and 33) on column bathrooms were considered outliers, adjusting their values based on properties with similar square foot living.
+* Values above 950.000 on column sqft_lot were considered outliers, adjusting their values based on properties with similar price
 * Duplicate "ID" values were removed, considering the newest ones
 * For properties condition's scale we considered: 'bad' for condition < 3, 'regular' for condition = 3 and 'good' for condition > 3.
 * The year's season has a great influency on our prices.
 By research, summer season was considered the best period to sell properties
+* The features with the greatest impact on properties price were location (zipcode) and condition, the reason why both were used on properties sellection
 * The business team assumed that properties bouth out of spring season and with a price bellow the region's median price shall be sold with 30% over the purchase price and properties bouth on spring season and with a price bellow the region's median price shall be sold with 10% over the purchase price. https://themortgagereports.com/44135/whats-the-best-time-of-year-to-sell-a-home